-The idea behind rowing machines is of course to mimic actual water rowing, and some models do this better than others.
-These days though, they are used by many people who are just looking to get into shape so you don’t need to be interested in rowing to benefit.
-The reason for this is people are beginning to realise what a powerful workout they offer, both in terms of burning calories and for increasing fitness levels.
-They also cause very little stress for your joints and knees, meaning that you are able to get fit without causing problems for your body and injuring yourself.
+The idea behind rowing machines is of course to actual mimic rowing, and some models do this better than others.
+These days, though, they are used by many people who are just looking to get into shape, so you don’t need to be interested in rowing to benefit.
+The reason for this is people are beginning to realise what a powerful workout they offer, both regarding burning calories and for increasing fitness levels.
+They also cause very little stress on your joints and knees, meaning that you can get fit without causing problems for your body and injuring yourself.

-So whether you are trying to shed some weight or you are serious about your fitness levels, a rower is a wise investment.
+So whether you are trying to shed some weight or you are serious about your fitness levels, it is a wise investment.
 You will be able to use it for many years, and keep getting that same powerful workout.

 Model D by Concept2

-The Model D is most popular indoor rower on the market, many people regard it as the best and it is used by professional rowers as well as fitness enthusiasts alike.
-Concept2, the manufacturer claims that it has been “engineered to last a lifetime”, whilst they offer a 5 year warranty for peace of mind.
-This air resistance rower is full of features along with a top quality performance monitor that you can use to track your progress and even play games on.
-Yes it is quite a big investment but if you want the best and are serious about your fitness then it is more than worth it.
-If you don’t believe us then you just have to check out Amazon where you can find hundreds of five star ratings.
+The Model D is most popular rowing machine on the market; many people regard it as the best, and it is used by professional rowers as well as fitness enthusiasts alike.
+Concept2, the manufacturer, claims that it has been “engineered to last a lifetime”, while they offer a 5-year warranty for peace of mind.
+This air rower is full of features along with a top quality performance monitor that you can use to track your progress and even play games on.
+Yes, it is quite a big investment, but if you want the best and are serious about your fitness, then it is more than worth it.
+If you don’t believe us, then you just have to check out other reviews online where you can find many people raving about this rower.

 H2O RX-750 Home Series by ProRower

-The H2O RX-750 is one of the most reasonably priced water resistance machines available on the market.
-You may be pleasantly surprised by it’s quality considering it is priced at under $700, rival models will go for much more.
+The H2O RX-750 is one of the most reasonably priced water machines available on the market.
+You may be pleasantly surprised by it’s quality compared with more premium rivals.
 Those who want to have the feel of rowing on real water will love this one.
 It is very realistic, and if you want that super intense workout, you will just need to row faster and let the “natural adaptive resistance” of the water give you the challenge you desire.
-Alternatively if you are just in the mood for a gentle workout or a relaxing paddle then all you need to do is row a bit slower and enjoy the feeling of pushing against the water.
+Alternatively, if you are just in the mood for a gentle workout or a relaxing paddle, then all you need to do is row a bit slower and enjoy the feeling of pushing against the water.

 Model E by Concept2

-This is the newest offering from Concept2 and is supposed to be an improved version of the Model D. It includes everything that made it great as well as the PM4 performance monitor as part of the standard package and a variety of other new features.
+This is the newest offering from Concept2 and is supposed to be an improved version of the Model D. It includes everything that made it great as well as the PM5 performance monitor as part of the standard package and a variety of other new features.
 They include a low maintenance chain, upgraded computer, a more comfortable and higher stance with the frame being 6 inches taller than the Concept2 Model D, and the monitor arm has been made longer.
-You may think these changes are not particularly groundbreaking and you are most likely right on that, but it is a tall order to fill to improve on what is already the most popular rower in the world.
-If money isn’t an issue for you, and you want the absolute best then you will be very happy Model E.
+You may think these changes are not particularly groundbreaking, and you are most likely right on that, but it is a tall order to fill to improve on what is already the most popular rowing machine in the world.
+If money isn’t an issue for you, and you want the absolute best, then you will be very happy with this one.

-Kettler are a well know name and produce some of the best budget to mid range rowers and the Outrigger happens to be a very nice machine.
+Kettler is a well know name and produce some of the best budgets to mid range rowers, and the Outrigger happens to be a very nice machine.
 It has a one of a kind design because it uses a circular movement that tries to mimic the actual rowing motion, something it implements very well.
 Since it is a piston machine, the resistance level must be set to a suitable setting for the user, like you would on a treadmill for example.
-Overall, this a very good mid range model that comes at a nice price for those looking to buy their first rowing machine.
+Overall, this a very good mid-range choice that comes at a nice price for those looking to buy their first rowing machine.